zeenairani/CourseraArticulatingBusinessMetrics/README.md

-# CourseraArticulatingBusinessMetrics
+# Coursera Articulating Business Metrics
-Courser Week 4 Project Submission
+Coursera Week 4 Project Submission
+Thia repository holds links to all Tables and CHarts and the raw excel data source used for the illustrative analysis